solvebio/solvebio-dash-example/README.md

 To run it locally, you'll need Python 2.7 or 3.6 installed.
 You can deploy it to Heroku or to a SolveBio App Server.

+The base application code can be found in `app.py`.
+The `index.py` file handles path-based routing for multi-page Dash apps.

+This application generates a few charts based on a single gene symbol input.

 ## Local Development